Will the transferred image onto DIGITAL be the same as the original film?

 USB vs DVD.
 Which is better for me?

 This is an often asked question by many of my clients when deciding what format or medium they want their films or videos archived on.
 For a recording of 2 hours or less, there is not much difference in viewing quality between the 2 formats and it is largely predicated on what facilities you have to replay the images (eg DVD player, laptop or PC).
-Some Smart TVs won't accept usb sticks, whereas a DVD player will always play the disc.
+Some older TVs won't accept usb sticks, whereas a DVD player will always play the disc.
 A well produced transfer of film or video with menus looks great on mpeg2 DVD, whether played on a big LCD screen in your lounge room or on a PC.
 Where the decision to utilize a usb memory stick or hard drive becomes more important is when the client has a expectation of wanting to edit the footage on their PC or Mac or export files to another medium.
-The files created for a usb application are either mp4 or mpeg2 TS , these are widely accepted by the majority of non linear edit software packages and are quick and easy to upload.
-The major advantage mp4/mpeg2 TS files have over mpeg2 DVDs is that they can be moved and repositioned after creation, meaning getting the running order right is not critical to the finished result and in many circumstances the client will not know the chronological running order of the films or video.
+The files created for a usb application will be mp4 files , these are widely accepted by the majority of non linear edit software packages and are quick and easy to upload.
+The major advantage mp4 files have over mpeg2 DVDs is that they can be moved and repositioned after creation, meaning getting the running order right is not critical to the finished result and in many circumstances the client will not know the chronological running order of the films or video.
 The other important consideration is the amount of running time that can be accommodated on a single 4.7gb disc, as any film or video running over 2 hours will be subject to more compression on a DVD than a usb file.
 The best way to solve this question is to have the film or video on both mediums.